expertanalytics/cvcreator/README.md

-CVcreator is an automated CV generator from which uses YAML templates.
+CVcreator is an automated CV generator which uses YAML templates.
 For example outputs, take a look into the `examples/` folder.

 Usage